Saric-Group/trimem_sbeady/HowTo_TriLMP.md

 With these parameters and a trimesh initialization, you should see a diffusion coefficient $D\sim 0.02 ~\sigma^2/\tau$ for the beads/vertices of the membrane.

+# On triLMP 2.0
+Cleaned-up version of TriLMP, where TriLMP object has minimal functionalities hard-coded (only those needed to initialize the class).
+This allows us to add in an organized manner functionalities that come from LAMMPS externally in the Python run file.